 Paul wrote, “let no man judge you in meat (offerings) or drink (offerings), or regarding a feast, or a new moon or sabbaths which are a shadow of things to come,” because “the substance is of Christ” (Eph.
 2:16-17).
 Paul is definitely writing about the sacrifices and offerings which were brought to the Temple at the Feasts of the LORD.
 He was arguing against the teaching of the “believing Pharisees,” who demanded that every believing Gentile be circumcised and promise to keep all of “the Law,” including the offering of sacrifices at the Jerusalem Temple.

-Paul wrote, “Let us therefore keep the Feast,” speaking of the Passover (1Cor 5:8).
+Paul wrote, “Let us therefore keep the Feast,” speaking of the Feast of Unleavened Bread (1Cor 5:8).
 Believers in Christ celebrated the Feast in a new way, with unleavened bread, but without a sacrificed animal.

 At my home, we commemorate the Feasts.
 We do not say that we “keep” them.
 They were an amazing and accurate prophecy of Messiah and His work.